Nokocchi/Alph-Bank/BackendStyleguide.md

    And, getting back to the speed of the test suite: It will take many, many minutes for them to fix and re-run these many slow tests.

 But it is also true that integration tests are the best guarantee you have that the individual parts of your service work together as intended.
-You can test that somewhere deep in your service layer you will throw CustomerNotFoundException if the customer could not be found, and then you can test that your controller returns 404 Not Found if your service layer is mocked to throw CustomerNotFoundException, but what if a coworker changes the code in between such that your request never hits the code that throws CustomerNotFoundException?
+You can test that somewhere deep in your service layer you will throw `CustomerNotFoundException` if the customer could not be found, and then you can test that your controller returns 404 Not Found if your service layer is mocked to throw `CustomerNotFoundException`, but what if a coworker changes the code in between such that your request never hits the code that throws `CustomerNotFoundException`?
 Then all your tests would continue to pass, but in a real transaction, you would get an unexpected result.
 So it is important to have some integration tests, but only just enough for basic sanity tests.

-#### Testing guidelines
+### Testing guidelines

 * **Unit tests:**
   * The bulk of the testing must be done with unit tests.
-  * Spring Application Context / webserver should not be run, so don't use @SpringBootTest.
+  * Spring Application Context / webserver should not be run, so don't use `@SpringBootTest`.
   * Unit tests usually only cover a small piece of code, preferably a single function, and have very few non-mocked dependencies, preferably none.
   * Mockito must be used to mock dependencies and verify calls to these or lack thereof.
-These tests should run with just @ExtendWith(MockitoExtension.class) and @Mock/@InjectMocks annotations.
+These tests should run with just `@ExtendWith(MockitoExtension.class)` and `@Mock`/`@InjectMocks` annotations.
-  * If necessary, use test slices (@DataR2dbcTest, @DataMongoTest, DataJpaTest etc.), which only load the necessary minimal Spring beans.
-You can use @MockitoBean for dependencies, and @Import() the bean(s) that you need the real implementation of.
+  * If necessary, use test slices (`@DataR2dbcTest`, `@DataMongoTest`, `@DataJpaTest` etc.), which only load the necessary minimal Spring beans.
+You can use `@MockitoBean` for dependencies, and `@Import()` the bean(s) that you need the real implementation of.
   * There should be unit tests for client-implementations using the published contract stubs.
 This verifies that the requests and responses have the correct format, including headers, authorization, etc.
 * **Contract tests:**
   * Must be implemented to ensure that API changes are non-breaking and backwards compatible.
-  * Must be implemented in Groovy, and the test base class should not use @SpringBootTest unless absolutely necessary.
-Using @ExtendWith(MockitoExtension.class) and @Mock annotation on the service class should be enough in most cases, unless you need some ObjectMapper or security configuration.
+  * Must be implemented in Groovy, and the test base class should not use `@SpringBootTest` unless absolutely necessary.
+Using `@ExtendWith(MockitoExtension.class)` and `@Mock` annotation on the service class should be enough in most cases, unless you need some ObjectMapper or security configuration.
   * If you have any exceptions that are caught in your Rest Exception Handler, then just mock that the service class throws this exception.
 * **Integration tests:**
   * Some few integration tests should be implemented, just to sanity check entire flows.
-  * You should use @SpringBootTest, and TestContainers for repositories and message queues.
+  * You should use `@SpringBootTest`, and TestContainers for repositories and message queues.
   * External APIs should be manually mocked with Wiremock - not using stubs.
 In rare cases, if necessary, Mockito Spybeans can be used to verify calls to specific methods.
 * **Wiremock:** Mocking must be done in Java, in the test method the mock is needed.
 Don't use JSON-file mappings.
 These can be quite difficult to understand in large test suites.

+## Versioning

+### Custom Spring Boot Starters

+The version number should consist of 5 digits separated by periods.
+The first three should be equal to the version of Spring Boot used.
+The fourth digit is the major version number of the starter, which is updated when there are breaking changes to the starter.
+Finally, the fifth digit is the path version of the starter, which is updated when the changes are backwards compatible.

+This allows us to version the code within the starter correctly, while also targeting multiple Spring Boot versions.

+### API Versions

+Alph Bank uses spec-first API development, which means that all changes must be made in the openapi.yaml file within the repository.

+The API specification is published to Maven local, using the version of the project as defined in `build.gradle`.

+The **ideal** scenario would be that the API of a service should not be generated directly from the openapi.yaml file in its own local repository, but instead from the published one.
+This ensures that the API of a service does not get out of sync with the generated client implementation in the consumers.
+In other words: If your published openapi.yaml is good enough for consumers, it should be good enough for your own service as well.

+This theoretically also allows you to support multiple past API versions in your service.
+And in your CI/CD pipeline, you could have automatic checks that the version of the service must be updated if the API specification changes, and you could have automatic publishing of a new version to Maven when master branch is updated.

+In practice, this is not very elegant or easy to implement in the gradle build script.
+It would cause a circular dependency if implemented naïvely which is not supported, so you either have to split your services up into two modules (API spec and implementation) and have the implementation depend on the API spec, or maybe do some clever hacks, or put your API specifications in a separate repository altogether.

+This is only a hobby project, and I have decided to just put the API specification in the owning service's resources and generate the API directly from this file.

+### Contract stubs

+Contract stubs are published to Maven local, using the version of the project as defined in `build.gradle`.

+This means that contract stubs and API specs are always published with the same version.

+This ensures that if your API has been updated, there will be corresponding contract stubs for the consumers of your API.
+Realistically, they will probably not specify a specific version of the contract stubs in their tests, but instead just fetch the newest, which means that even if they forget or fail to update the version of your openapi.yaml spec, their stub tests will still fail if your API has any breaking changes.

+### Flyway migrations

+Let's be honest - does anybody ever use the major and minor version of Flyway migrations?
+For now, just increment the patch version indefinitely.
+In microservices with dedicated small databases, it is unlikely that you will have that many versions anyway.

+I suppose you could create a new baseline by exporting the current database structure as a new migration with an incremented major version, and delete the Flyway migration history in the database.
+This way, we have a fresh start and can delete the old migrations.
+But that doesn't seem like the intended use case..

-## Frontend
+## How to

-* Written in SvelteKit and Typescript
-* Must use file-system-(and slug)-based routing
-* Must use Zod for validating requests and responses
-* Must use Superforms for forms
-* Must use Typescript types/interfaces for all internal typing
+### Publishing new version of the Alph Commons Spring Boot Starter

+Make the desired change in the Spring Boot starter, increment the version number in `build.gradle` and use the Gradle task `publishToMavenLocal`.

+### Updating API in service

+Make a change in the openapi.yaml file.
+Then, to update the API in your own project, run the Gradle task `openApiGenerate`.

+Also, run the Gradle task `publishToMavenLocal` in order to publish your new version for consumers to use.

+In a real life scenario, this would be automated in the CI/CD pipeline.

+### Publishing new version of contract stubs

+Run the Gradle task `publishToMavenLocal`